-The Danger of Nonrandom Case Assignment: How the Southern District of New York’s 'Related Cases' Rule has Shaped the Evolution of Stop-and-Frisk Law
+The Danger of Nonrandom Case Assignment: How the Southern District of New York’s 'Related Cases' Rule Shaped Stop-and-Frisk Rulings

 August 22, 2013